-There are twelve African languages that perform 10% or more below the national average.
-These are; Ndebele, Italian, Ndebele (Zimbabwe), Zulu, Tigrinya, Chichewa/Nyanja, French, Bemba, Hausa, Lingala, Wolof, and Portuguese.
+Of the 28 languages spoken by 20 pupils or more, 19 language groups were underperforming.
+Ten Black African languages performed 10 percentage points or more below the national average.
+These are Italian, Zulu, Tigrinya, Chichewa/Nyanja, French, Bemba, Hausa, Lingala, Wolof and finally Portuguese.

-A further examination of the data suggests that the highest achieving Black African language groups are of West and East African origin.
-Many countries in these regions have English as an official language whereas areas such as Central and South-Eastern Africa do not.
+A further examination of the data suggests that the highest achieving Black African language groups tend to be of East African origin or certain parts of West Africa.
+Many countries in these regions,